Geomantic figures: Amissio

 Latin for "Loss".
 The figure is of two bowls or cups turned upside-down.
 Astrologically, it is associated with Taurus and Venus retrograde.
 Its inner element is fire but ruled outwardly by earth.
 In general, the figure is bad or negative figure for all charts except those for love (being a figure of Venus) or where loss is desired and denotes loss.
 Often it represents something outside of one's grasp.
 Its planetary intelligence is Hagiel and its spirit is Kedemel; it is associated with the goddess Venus and the angels Anael and Asmodel.
 It is associated with the neck and throat.

 Carcer

 Latin for "the Prison".
 The figure is the outline of an enclosure, a link in a chain, or prison cell.
 It is usually bad in situations and denotes delays, setbacks, or bindings.
 Astrologically it is associated with Capricorn and Saturn retrograde; its inner and outer element is earth.
 It refers to immobility, and also thereby strength.
 Depending on the question it could indicate a restriction or a source of willpower.
 It is generally unfavourable, but can be favourable in questions involving stability or security.
-Its planetary intelligence is Agiel and its spirit is Zazel; it is associated with the deities Saeturnus and Vesta, and the angels Cassiel and Hanael.
+Its planetary intelligence is Agiel and its spirit is Zazel; it is associated with the deities Saturn and Vesta, and the angels Cassiel and Hanael.
 It is associated with the knees and skeletal system of the body.